Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Japan ATM withdrawals are easy once you stop treating every machine and every card as equal.
 Use Seven Bank first, keep Japan Post and AEON in your backup list, choose yen at the ATM, carry enough cash for small businesses and rural days, and bring a card that does not punish you with hidden currency costs.

-For most travellers, the clean setup is simple: Wise for money, Saily for data, a second backup card, and enough yen in your wallet that a cash-only ramen shop or temple ticket counter does not derail the day.
+For most travellers, the clean setup is simple: Wise and Revolut for money, Saily for data, and enough yen in your wallet that a cash-only ramen shop or temple ticket counter does not derail the day.

 Useful Official References